twome/mane/docs/tasks.md

 - FEAT: set patch storage dir from server CL arg & extension popup

+- FEAT: executable or CL arg to back up all patches into json

 ## extension

 contentScripts API to register patches at runtime (instead of modifying <head>)